 Back pain is often treatable with home care or physical therapy and medication, but when your pain persists or worsens, you might need a more advanced approach.
-The highly skilled neurosurgeons at Apex Spine and Neurosurgery in Roswell, Alpharetta, and Bethlehem, Georgia, provide expert services for the treatment of back pain, including minimally invasive spine surgery.
+The highly skilled neurosurgeons at Apex Spine and Neurosurgery in Alpharetta, Bethlehem, Columbus, and Suwanee, Georgia, provide expert services for the treatment of back pain, including minimally invasive spine surgery.
 If you have back trouble, don't let it get any worse.
 Call Apex Spine and Neurosurgery today to schedule a consultation, or book your visit online.

 There are a number of reasons why you might have back pain.
 Sometimes it's due to an internal disorder like a kidney infection, but most back pain develops because of a problem with your musculoskeletal system, such as fractured vertebrae, torn or strained muscles, disc problems, or pinched nerves.